 Some people experience improvements in cognitive function when they take certain medications or even change their current medications.
 Talk with your physician about which medications might work for you.

 Physical exercise has also been proven to help not just the body, but the brain.
 Exercise can improve cognitive function as well as reduce the long-term risk of dementia.

 In the same way physical exercise improves movement and strength, brain exercise can help improve your cognitive functioning.
 There are many games and puzzles designed to boost the brain’s fitness, from traditional crossword puzzles to interactive brain teasers modeled after video games.
 It is important to continually challenge your brain, trying new things creates new pathways in the brain and help keep your brain active and healthier.
 Try new ways to exercise, different types of brain teasers or even find a new path for your daily walk.
 Creativity can also enhance cognition and many people with Parkinson’s discover a newfound enjoyment in various art and music projects.
 Art and music projects may also enhance cognition.

-Our Brain Health & Memory Worksheet includes more ways to maintain cognitive functions like memory, planning and problem solving.
+Our Brain Health & Memory Worksheet (276 downloads) includes more ways to maintain cognitive functions like memory, planning and problem solving.